daboth/pagan/README.md

 ### Installation:

-Clone this repository:
+To install Pagan, first clone this repository:
 ```
 >> git clone https://github.com/daboth/pagan.git
 ```
-and install manually:
+Then, enter this command at the terminal to manually install Pagan:
 ```
 >> python setup.py install
 ```
-or install with pip:
+Alternatively, use this command to install pagan via pip:
 ```
 >> pip install pagan
 ```